stepchud/webjobs.node/README.md

 ## Configuration
 Default webserver port is 8000, websocket is 8111.
 You can change these by setting PORT and WS_PORT environment variables, respectively.
+When changing WS_PORT, it is necessary to also update the bundled react script with browserify.
+For example, if you want to run on 8123 and 8124, you would run:
+`browserify -t [envify --WS_PORT 8124] -t [babelify] app/app.js -o app/public/bundle.js` and then
+`PORT=8123 WS_PORT=8124 npm start